heavyblotto/memorativa/docs/design.md

 - Symbols both reveal and conceal at once.

-- Symbols serve as a bridge between the conscious and unconscious mind, and so as a ferment and muse for the development of new concepts and ideas.
+- Symbols serve as a bridge between the conscious and unconscious mind, and also as a ferment and muse for the development of new concepts and ideas.

 - Symbols can deepen, widen, and enrich the complimentary "ideal element" that arises from the perception of an object.